Lodek/pickem/README.md

 # Yaml Spec
 Each entry in the yaml file represents a node.
-At a high level, each node can be thought of as a tuple with some attributes.
+At a high level, each node can be thought of as a tuple with 5 values:
-Nodes have:
 - Name: Name is displayed next to the cord, specifies a short human description of the node.
 - Desc: Verbose description of what a node represents.
-- Activation chord: character or string of characters used to activate node (eg. `ab`, `e`).
+- Chord: character or string of characters used to activate node (eg. `ab`, `e`).
 - Nodes: List of children nodes
 - Value: The value stored by a node.
 In the absence of a value, name will be returned.